CrowdHailer/CrowdHailer.github.io/_posts/2015-12-19-capability-objects.md

 ### Ok, but why?

 To show  off the advantages of pure and side effect free functionality we need a more sophisticated example.
-Lets start with a naive implementation of a dispatcher.
+Let's start with a naieve implementation of a dispatcher.

 {% highlight js %}
 function Dispatcher(callbacks){